jhuckaby/pixl-server-storage/docs/Transactions.md

 It should be noted that if you receive an error from a [commit()](API.md#commit) call, it is *vital* that you call [abort()](API.md#abort) to undo whatever operations may have already executed.
 A commit error is typically very bad, and your storage system will be in an unknown state.
 Only by calling [abort()](API.md#abort) can you restore it to before the transaction started.

 If the [abort()](API.md#abort) also fails, then the database raises a fatal error and exits immediately.
 See [Emergency Shutdown](#emergency-shutdown) below for details about what this means, and [Recovery](#recovery) for how to get back up and running.
-Examples of fatal errors include your disk running completely out of space, or a major network failure when using NFS, or S3.
+Examples of fatal errors include your disk running completely out of space, a SQLite write failure, or a major network failure when using a remote storage engine such as S3-compatible object storage.

 ## Automatic API Wrappers